polarfire-soc/polarfire-soc-documentation/software-development/polarfire-soc-software-tool-flow.md

 - **PolarFire SoC MSS Configurator:** this is a tool used to configure an instance of the PolarFire SoC MSS.
 It produces an MSS component file which can be imported into Libero SoC and an XML file which is used as part of the software development flow.
 - **Libero component:** this file is an output of the PolarFire SoC MSS Configurator, it is imported into Libero and describes the generated MSS component to the tools.
 - **MSS XML:** see the [MSS Configuration XML Description](#mss-xml) section.
-- **Libero SoC:** The is Microchips FPGA design IDE.
+- **Libero SoC:** This is Microchip's FPGA design IDE.
 Libero allows the creation of a design and running the Synthesize, Place and Route, Generate FPGA Data Array and Generate Bitstream tools.
 - **FPGA bitstream:** this is an FPGA programming file which can contain an FPGA fabric configuration and/or an sNVM client and/or an eNVM client and/or a SPI client and/or a uPROM client.
 - **SoftConsole IDE:** this is Microchips bare metal development IDE, it allows the build, debug and emulation of RISC-V embedded software projects.
 - **Hart Software Services:** this involves cloning, configuring and building the HSS in SoftConsole, it can also include programming the HSS to eNVM as a client.